original-picture/JUCE/README-fork.md

 - [X] implement `forEachFloatingChildPeerAncestorPeerFromRootToThis` and use it in `setVisible` and `setMinimised`
 - [X] make sure the minimisation and hidden state of the parent are applied when adding a child peer
 - [ ] come up with a comprehensive list of manual tests to ensure behavior is correct
-- [ ] update the value of isInherentlyMinimised in setVisible and update the value of isInherentlyHidden in setMinimised
 - [X] check if juce is globally keeping track of peer z order (child windows would break any assumptions about z-order juce is making based on, e.g., the order in which windows get focused)
   - it's keeping track of peers globally, but it doesn't look like it cares about z-order, so it's fine
 - [ ] add dummy implementations of all new virtual functions to the android and ios implementations so that the build doesn't fail on those platforms
 - [X] add more helper functions to ComponentPeer
-- [ ] make sure visibility and minimisation status play nicely together
+- [X] make sure visibility and minimisation status play nicely together
   - it could cause issues if these two states are considered mutually exclusively on some platforms but not on others
+  - it looks like it does
 - [ ] make protected functions private if you can

 # Anticipated FAQ